Carnival does not just happen in Brazil’s Rio de Janeiro or Argentina’s Gualeguaychú.

-Argentine rock and roll Gods also propelled carnival into popular culture with murga influenced rhythms in songs such as ‘El Murguero’ by Los Autenticos Decadentes; “Verano de 92” by Los Piojos and ‘Carnaval Todo la Vida’ by Los Fabulosos Cadillacs.
-Bringing this style of music to the masses worked — in 1997 murgas were given ‘Cultural Heritage’ status by the City of Buenos Aires.
+Argentine rock and roll Gods also propelled carnival into popular culture with murga-influenced rhythms in songs such as ‘El Murguero’ by Los Autenticos Decadentes; ‘Verano de 92′ by Los Piojos and ‘Carnaval Todo la Vida’ by Los Fabulosos Cadillacs.

 Today, a million and a half people in Buenos Aires take to the streets to enjoy the festivities.

-The current government continues to invest in murgas.
-Ex-president Cristina Kirchner — who was never one to turn down an excuse for a holiday — reinstated the two-day carnival holiday nationwide in 2011, making for a four-day long weekend.
+Ex-president Cristina Kirchner (now vice president)— who was never one to turn down an excuse for a holiday — reinstated the two-day carnival holiday nationwide in 2011, making for a four-day long weekend.

-It’s safe to say that the spirit of carnival is working its way back into the mainstream and while the drum and crowd-averse may disagree, carnival-lovers feel this is yet more cause for celebration.
+It’s safe to say that the spirit of carnival is working its way back into the mainstream and while the drum and crowd-averse may disagree, carnival-lovers feel this acceptance is yet more cause for celebration.